Welcome to Michael Friend Productions

 The Theatre Production Company established in 1992, touring productions of Classical and Modern Plays.

 Shaw - Wilde - Coward - Feydeau - J.K.Jerome - Ben Travers - D.H.Wilson - Stella Gibbons - Henry James - Brandon Thomas - A.W.Pinero - Robert Shearman - Molière -Fielding - John Ford - Lewis Dixon - Fredrerick Knott - Alan Ayckbourn - Eric Chapple - Hugh Whitemore - Alan Bennett - Jean Genet - Patrick Hamilton - Arthur Schnitzler - J.B.Priestley - Neil Simon - Karoline Leach - John Goodrum - Stanley Eveling - Bernardo Stella - Richard Harris - Racine

-The 23rd SEASON will include:
+The 23rd SEASON includes: